How Much Energy Does Your PC Use? (And 8 Ways to Cut It Down)

 - Power Supply (PSU): 130 to 600+W

-- Motherboard: 25 to 100 W
+- Motherboard: 25 to 100W

-Luckily, there are several things you can do to lessen the amount of power your computer uses.
+If you’re concerned about power usage, there are several things you can do to lessen the amount of power your computer uses.

 - Upgrade older mechanical hard drives to solid state drives.
 They are both faster and more efficient with power consumption.

-- Unless you’re doing something that requires the extra power like gaming or video editing — stick with onboard graphics adapters.
+- Unless you’re doing something that requires the extra power like gaming or video editing, stick with onboard graphics adapters.
 If you have to install a video card, get something with less power.
 Remember, the more cooling a component requires, the more electricity it’s going to need.